Performance Cloud VMware – How to create a virtual machine using a prebuilt template and a vApp

 Log in with the password generated in Guest OS Customization.

-If Static IP – Manual mode has been configured on the network adapter, configure a static IP address inside your virtual machine.
+If the Static IP – Manual mode has been configured on the network adapter, configure a static IP address inside your virtual machine.

 If you haven't already, you now need to configure your edge gateway to enable network connectivity and internet access.